ragutislt/newsfocused/README.md

     - number of headlines per site
     - + where data is stored
     - + smtp server details
-* scheduling when to send the email
+* scheduling when to send the email (for each client, lower priority, would need many resources)
 * Reading sites should have some throttle to not ddos the sites (sleep between X requests, make configurable)
 * + batch users - we shouldn't have one java process per user property format?